-Jenny Oliveros Lao Phillips is an Assistant Professor in the Faculty of Administration and Leadership, and the Head of Public Relations Office in the University of Saint Joseph (USJ).
+Jenny Oliveros Lao Phillips is the Registrar and the Acting Dean of the School of Business of the University of Saint Joseph.
 She holds a PhD in Business Administration awarded with the highest honor of summa cum laude from USJ in 2015.

 Jenny was born and educated in Macau.
 She holds a bachelor degree in Tourism Business Management from the Institute for Tourism Studies, where she also received a higher diploma in Hotel Management and undertook specialised management training in public relations.